Uckermark: Brandenburg

 The first Peace of Prenzlau of 3 May 1448 established Brandenburg's control over most of the territory, except for the northern Pasewalk and Torgelow region, which was to remain in Pomerania and is not considered to be a part of Uckermark anymore.
 Though another Brandenburgian-Pomeranian war was fought in the area in the 1460s, Brandenburg's possession of most of the Uckermark was confirmed again in a second Peace of Prenzlau on 30 July 1472, which was renewed on 26 June 1479.

 Prussia, and Huguenot settlement

 The Uckermark became part of Brandenburg-Prussia in 1618, but was ravaged during the Thirty Years' War.
 Frederick William, the Great Elector, invited large numbers of French Huguenots to resettle the Uckermark and his other territories by announcing the Edict of Potsdam.
 These Huguenots helped to develop the economy and culture of the Uckermark.
 In 1701 the territory became part of the Kingdom of Prussia.

 In 1815 after the Napoleonic Wars, the Uckermark became part of the Prussian Province of Brandenburg.
 Previously divided into the administrative units Uckerkreis and Stolpirischer Kreis, in 1817 a third district was created in the area, the district of Angermünde, and the other two districts were renamed Prenzlau and Templin.

+During World War II, Germany operated the Oflag II-A and Oflag 80 prisoner-of-war camps for Polish and Belgian officers in Prenzlau.